Computer Based Training Software

 Whether through correspondent courses, attending night classes, or teaching themselves, students have long looked for ways to pursue new knowledge in the absence of available time or local educational opportunities.
-The latest manifestation of this phenomenon is traced in the growth of computer-based learning.
-Indeed, to define computer-based training is to define freedom when it comes to earning an education, or honing old skills with the latest training information.
+The latest manifestation of this trend is the growth of computer-based learning.
+Computer-based training provides the freedom to learn new skills or knowledge from a computer instead of in a classroom or training seminar.
 Simply stated, the computer-based learning definition must include the concepts of flexibility and convenience, which is why the platform has evolved into such a popular vehicle for staff training and distant learning options.

 Online employee training and development

 With computer-based training software, companies can get insights on training, see results, and find opportunities to bridge the knowledge gap, leading to more informed and confident employees!

 Computer-based training software allows companies to visualize training engagement and make tangible data-driven decisions.
 Software offers extensive opportunities for capturing and using data to improve learning that isn’t available through other training methods.
 Companies can easily identify areas that are lacking or need growth with computer-based training programs, allowing them to assign company or department-wide training swiftly.

 See results with computer-based training software

 A key advantage of LMS software is that employees and managers can see completion data.
 If employees are struggling in specific areas, the LMS software is adaptable, enabling managers to react quickly and create content that’s easier to digest.
 And managers using computer-based training software can see which groups of employees have completed the assigned training.
 For required training, such as compliance, managers can use dashboards on the LMS software to track who’s finished the training and ensure that their team is all on up to date with the requisite lessons.